theHorseman123/VPN-Project/README.md

 ### Client:

-The firstly asks the server for addresses of proxies and then connects to it and exchanges data according to the protocol.
+The client firstly asks the server for addresses of proxies and then connects to it and exchanges data according to the protocol.